ballerkobe808/invest/README - 3 PURCHASE PROCESS.md

   Keep Ernest Deposits Small and held by a third party - never give to the homeowner Don't leave blank space on contract and get copies of everything you sign Read every word of the contract

+Soon as possible!
+Get assignment of leases and rents get a management contract